New Volkswagen Amarok Gets Debut Date, Pricing to Be Revealed Soon After

 The German automaker didn’t whisper a word in regard to shared engine and transmission options, but we do know that an electric powertrain is under development.
 Considering that T6.2 chief platform engineer Ian Foston confirmed that full electrification is possible for the Ranger, these zero-emission trucks may be developed with input from both automakers.

 If the Amarok will indeed use Ranger oily bits, then look forward to four- and six-cylinder options.
 The only engine that’s not going to happen is the Raptor-spec V6, a force-fed lump with 3.0 liters of displacement and 392 horsepower on deck.
-Lower down the spectrum, we’ll have a 3.0-liter turbo diesel, 2.0L single- and bi-turbo diesels, and that’s about it.
+Lower down the spectrum, we’ll have a 3.0-liter turbo diesel, single- and bi-turbo diesels with 2.0-liter displacements, and that’s about it.
 Or is it?
-If the Amarok is good enough for the Middle East, it may borrow the 2.3-liter turbo gasoline mill of the Ranger, a four-pot engine estimated to produce 298 ponies.
+Over in the Middle East, the Amarok may borrow the 2.3-liter turbo gasoline mill of the Ranger, a four-pot engine with 298 ponies.

 Volkswagen has been working in parallel with the Blue Oval in Victoria, Australia to make the Amarok as good as it can be on the Ranger’s body-on-frame architecture, introduced by the Bronco under the T6.2 moniker.